mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 The filter requires the Tcl package *rl_json* which is available from Github: [https://github.com/RubyLane/rl_json](https://github.com/RubyLane/rl_json).
 Unix users should be able to install the package via the standard configure/make pipeline.
 A Linux binary, complied on a recent Fedora system is included in the download link at the GitHub page as well to simplify the use of the Pandoc filter.
-Windows users should install the rl_json package via the Magicplats Tcl-Installer: [https://www.magicsplat.com/tcl-installer](https://www.magicsplat.com/tcl-installer/index.html)
+Windows users should install the *rl_json* package via the Magicplats Tcl-Installer: [https://www.magicsplat.com/tcl-installer](https://www.magicsplat.com/tcl-installer/index.html)

+## Standalone application

+Alternatively the application is released as packed application where all the filters and the rl_json package are added, the file just requires and exiting Tcl installation and can be downloaded from here: [https://github.com/mittelmark/DGTcl/releases/download/latest/pandoc-tcl-filter.tapp](https://github.com/mittelmark/DGTcl/releases/download/latest/pandoc-tcl-filter.tapp).
+Just download the file, make it executable and place it in a folder belonging to your PATH.

 ## Example